wsdookadr/mdetect/README.md

 contains logic that might be malicious.

 The high-level use-cases for this tool are the following:
-- as a preventive check on file upload
 - in the aftermath of a break-in, for cleanup purposes
-- as a peridoic check of existing code on a machine, to assess the existance of potentially suspicious behaviour
+- as a periodic check of existing code on a machine, to assess the existance of potentially suspicious behaviour

 The more specific use-cases are:
-- building a whitelist checksum database of a set of codebases
+- checking files checksums against a database of known checksums
 - finding files that might be malicious according to certain rules
 - finding files that have the same structure as a given file